Glossary of ancient Roman religion: evocatio

-The "calling forth" or "summoning away" of a deity was an evocatio, from evoco, evocare, "summon."
+The "calling forth" or "summoning away" of a deity was an evocatio, from ēvocō, ēvocāre, "summon."
 The ritual was conducted in a military setting either as a threat during a siege or as a result of surrender, and aimed at diverting the favor of a tutelary deity from the opposing city to the Roman side, customarily with a promise of a better-endowed cult or a more lavish temple.
 As a tactic of psychological warfare, evocatio undermined the enemy's sense of security by threatening the sanctity of its city walls (see pomerium) and other forms of divine protection.
 In practice, evocatio was a way to mitigate otherwise sacrilegious looting of religious images from shrines.

 Recorded examples of evocations include the transferral of Juno Regina ("Juno the Queen", originally Etruscan Uni) from Veii in 396 BC; the ritual performed by Scipio Aemilianus in 146 BC at the defeat of Carthage, involving Tanit (Juno Caelestis); and the dedication of a temple to an unnamed, gender-indeterminate deity at Isaura Vetus in Asia Minor in 75 BC.
 Some scholars think that Vortumnus (Etruscan Voltumna) was brought by evocation to Rome in 264 BC as a result of M. Fulvius Flaccus's defeat of the Volsinii.
 In Roman myth, a similar concept motivates the transferral of the Palladium from Troy to Rome, where it served as one of the pignora imperii, sacred tokens of Roman sovereignty.
 Compare invocatio, the "calling on" of a deity.

 Formal evocations are known only during the Republic.
 Other forms of religious assimilation appear from the time of Augustus, often in connection with the establishment of the Imperial cult in the provinces.

 Evocatio, "summons", was also a term of Roman law without evident reference to its magico-religious sense.